-(Where it is alleged that the defendant attempted to have carnal knowledge with or of the complainant, the following may be added):
+(Where it is alleged that the defendant attempted to engage in penile intercourse with the complainant, the following may be added):

-The defendant is charged with attempting to have unlawful carnal knowledge.
+The defendant is charged with attempting to engage in unlawful penile intercourse.
 I will now explain to you what the law means by an 'attempt' in this context.

 For someone to attempt to commit a particular offence, that person must intend to commit that offence.
-So, in this case, for the defendant to have attempted to have unlawful carnal knowledge, the defendant must have been acting with the purpose of having carnal knowledge.
+So, in this case, for the defendant to have attempted to engage in unlawful penile intercourse, the defendant must have been acting with the purpose of engaging in penile intercourse.
 Someone who attempts to bring about a certain result must be meaning to do so at the time of engaging in the conduct which is the subject of the charge.
 This intention on the part of the defendant must be proved by the prosecution, beyond reasonable doubt.

-You have to consider what the defendant did, when, it is alleged, [he/she] was attempting to have carnal knowledge.
+You have to consider what the defendant did, when, it is alleged, [he/she] was attempting to have penile intercourse.
 A mere intention to commit an offence does not matter, if the defendant had not started to put [his/her] intention into effect, by conduct, i.e. some act or acts by the defendant which were directed to achieving [his/her] purpose.
 Further, the defendant's conduct must have been something which, if anyone had been watching it, would have made the defendant's purpose clear.
 The prosecution must prove, beyond reasonable doubt, that there was something done by the defendant which was conduct of the kind which I have just described.

-Therefore, you have to consider the evidence of what the defendant was doing when, the prosecution argues, [he/she] was attempting to have carnal knowledge.
+Therefore, you have to consider the evidence of what the defendant was doing when, the prosecution argues, [he/she] was attempting to engage in penile intercourse.
 You must be satisfied, beyond reasonable doubt, that [he/she] was doing what the prosecution alleges [he/she] was doing.
 You have to consider whether, by that conduct, the defendant had begun to put [his/her] intention into effect, and whether the conduct would make it clear to someone watching it that the defendant had the purpose which the prosecution alleges.